M4A to FLAC Converter

 How It Works

-1. Add your M4A files Drag and drop M4A files onto the page, or click to pick them from your file browser.
+1. Add your M4A files Drag M4A files onto the page, or click to pick them from your file browser.
+Batch uploads are fine.

 Features